 - Family-friendly: A wholesome dish thatโs sure to please everyone at the table.

-๐ญWhat is Pastil?
+What is Chicken Pastil?

 Pastil, also known as Patel, Patil, or Pater in Muslim Mindanao, is a delicious and portable Filipino dish from the Maguindanao people.
 It's a popular breakfast choice, especially in Mindanao.